Bee Pollen Benefits

 Bee Pollen is perhaps second only to honey in its widespread use and availability, but it is no second best when it comes to nutritional benefit.

 There are no guidelines from any regulatory bodies on the Recommended Daily Allowance of bee products.
 Many people use a full teaspoon which equates to around 4000 or 5000 mg (5 full grams).
 Now since most capsules come in 500mg dosage, that would require 10 capsules daily, which is quite a lot.
 So many people seek out granulated bee pollen, where it can be served by the spoonful, as a more convenient way of realizing the benefits.

 Fortunately, the bioavailability of bee pollen and other bees products has improved greatly in recent years due to new potentiation processes developed by manufacturers.
 This process lifts the bio availability of the product so that more of it can be ingested and absorbed by the stomach, hence more of its nutrients and active ingredients can be released into the body.
 Whereas 10 years ago the typical ingestion efficiency of bee pollen was as low as 5-10%, it is now as high as 80% or even greater in some instances, due to the new potentiation process.
-It therefore may no longer be necessary to consume bee pollen in large dosages to gain access to its many benefits.
+It therefore may no longer be necessary to consume the substance in such large dosages to gain access to its many benefits.

 Bee pollen may also have some benefits relating to your sexual health, including libido / virility and aid to the reproductive system.
 Clinical studies have indicated a large improvement in sperm count among men using the product, and other studies point to an improvement in prostate health and function as one of the beneficial effects.